View on GitHub

 All three clouds are separate, with different management APIs and identity services used to grant access.
 A programmatic check will tell us the following:

-A programatic check will tell us the following:
+A programmatic check will tell us the following:

 PS /home/rwiankowski> Get-AzEnvironment